SueMottet/World_Weather_Analysis/README.md

 4. Marker layer map is created

 ## Results for Travel Itinerary Analysis & Visualization
-1. Using the Google Directions API, a travel itinerary was created that shows the route between four cities chosen out of the vacation set of destinations including the creation four latitude -longitude DataFrames, one for each city on the itinerary
+1. Using an API, a travel itinerary was created that shows the route between four cities chosen out of the vacation set of destinations including the creation four latitude -longitude DataFrames, one for each city on the itinerary
 2. A direction layer map was created between the cities on the travel map
 3. An image of the vacation itinerary map was created
 4. A marker map with a pop-up markers for each city on the itinerary was created.
 Each marker has the following information: